Maximally-stable Local Optima in Random Graphs and Spin Glasses: Phase Transitions and Universality: Introduction

-The above function allows us to characterize spins and configurations satisfying a given minimum stability requirement.
-We say that a vertex $v$ in a given configuration/partition represented by $\sigma$ is $h$-stable if:
+The quantities $s_\sigma(v)$ allow us to characterize configurations satisfying some prescribed minimum stability/friendliness requirement.
+Given a parameter $h$, we say that a vertex $v$ in a given configuration/partition represented by $\sigma$ is $h$-stable if